► New 2020 BMW 3-series Touring driven

 This is now a total tech-fest.
 The top spec BMW Live Cockpit Professional array fitted here gives you a 10.25-inch central touchscreen display and a 12.3-inch digital instrument cluster, the new ‘BMW Operating System 7.0’ infotainment software, and the new ‘BWW Intelligent Personal Assistant’ – which is a ‘Hey BMW’ voice-control interface.

-Uniquely, BMW allows you to relabel this, so instead of ‘Hey BMW’ you can set it to respond to Hey something else – presumably good news if you’re the kind of person who names their car.
+Uniquely, BMW allows you to relabel its voice assistant, so instead of ‘Hey BMW’ you can set it to respond to Hey something else – presumably good news if you’re the kind of person who names their car.

 We could live without this, the optional built-in dashcam – called the BMW Drive Recorder – and the parking tech that means you can tell the car to reverse back the way you’ve just driven without any assistance from you on the steering wheel.

-Putting PC World to one side, the driving position is great, with plenty of adjustment, the seats the go super-low, and the acoustic windscreen and foam-filled a-pillars make for quiet cruising.
+Putting PC World to one side, the driving position is great, with plenty of adjustment, the seats the go super-low, and the acoustic windscreen and foam-filled A-pillars make for quiet cruising.
 The latest 3-series Touring simply demolishes long journeys.

 As if pretty has ever been an appropriate word for a BMW.